Nvidia Stock Price Prediction 2026, 2027, 2028, 2029-2030 - XS

 Gaming & Professional Visualization

 Though overshadowed by AI, Nvidia’s gaming GPU segment continues to generate consistent revenue.
-The cyclical refresh of the RTX series and professional visualization tools supports stable cash flows, allowing the company to fund AI expansion without debt dependence.
+The cyclical refresh of the RTX series and professional visualization tools support stable cash flows, allowing the company to fund AI expansion without relying on debt.
 Even as AI dominates headlines, gaming remains Nvidia’s profitable legacy engine.

 Autonomous Vehicles & Robotics